First Baptist Church (Augusta, Georgia): Baptists Praying Society

 In the year 1817, Jesse D. Green, a layman, was active in gathering together the few scattered Baptists in Augusta, and, after holding one or more preliminary meetings, the brethren and sisters, to the number of eighteen, had drawn up and adopted a covenant, to which they affixed their names.

 In May 1817, they met in the court house for worship.
 A few years later in 1820, Rev, Wm.
 T. Brantly was chosen for the pastoral office, and he undertook erecting a brick house at 802 Greene St., at a cost of $20,000.
 It was dedicated on May 6, 1821.

-The Southern Baptist Convention was formed at a meeting May 1845 in this church, marking the separation between Northern and Southern Baptists before the American Civil War over issues of slavery and governance.
+The Southern Baptist Convention was formed at a meeting May 1845 in the First Baptist Church of Augusta, marking the separation before the American Civil War over issues of slavery and governance.

 Historical marker

 A historical marker was erected in 1956 outside the church by the Georgia Historical Commission (Marker Number 121–29.)
 It is inscribed as follows:

 In March 1817, eight men and two women meeting in an Augusta home formed "The Baptist Praying Society of Augusta" - the forerunner of the First Baptist Church.
 Two months later the society was constituted a church under the leadership of the first minister, Wm.
 T. Brantley, this property was purchased in 1870.
 A church on this site was dedicated May 26, 1821.
 In 1845, after serious friction arose in the national Triennial Convention, 327 delegates from eight southern states and the District of Columbia met here to form the Southern Baptist Convention.
 This building was erected in 1902.